Codeception/Codeception/docs/modules/REST.md

 Returns the value of the specified header name

  * `param` $name
  * `param Boolean` $first Whether to return the first value or all header values

  * `return string|array The first header value if` $first is true, an array of values otherwise
+@part json
+@part xml

 ### grabResponse